 2. Use Technology to Streamline the Process

-3. Making it a Part of the Organization Culture
+3. Make it a Part of the Organization Culture

 Social recognition needs to become an integral part of the organizational culture.
 There are many forums for social recognition such as team meetings whether offline or virtual, emails, discussion groups, sticky notes, etc. Social recognition can help build a culture of appreciation that is self-sustaining and does not require constant intervention by the management or the HR.

-Social recognition is all about publicizing the efforts and achievements of employees in a manner that inspires the other members of the workforce to perform better and become eligible for similar recognition.
+Social recognition is all about publicizing the efforts and achievements of employees in a manner that inspires other members of the workforce to perform better and get similar recognition.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)